JakeWharton/SdkSearch/frontend/chrome-extension/README.md

 ### Local

-Running `./gradlew :frontend:chrome-extension:installDist` will create an "unpacked" extension in `build/install/sdk-search/`.
+Running `./gradlew :frontend:chrome-extension:installDebugDist` will create an "unpacked" extension in `build/install/sdk-search-debug/`.
 This can be loaded into Chrome by visiting `chrome://extensions` and clicking "Load unpacked extension...".

+For convenience, this uses the 'ad2' omnibox keyword so that it can be used alongside the release extension.

 ### Release

-Running `./gradlew :frontend:chrome-extension:distZip` will create a zip file of the extension in `build/distributions/`
+Running `./gradlew :frontend:chrome-extension:build` will create a zip file of the extension in `build/distributions/`